Stability of the Active Flux Method in the Framework of Summation-by-Parts Operators

 The results are shown in Figure~\ref{fig:energies}.
-In accordance with the theory, the energy is conserved up to roundoff errors for the central version while the upwind version results in energy dissipation.
+In accordance with the theory, the energy is conserved up to roundoff errors for the central version while the upwind version results in energy dissipation if relaxation in time is used.
+Without relaxation, the explicit time integration method introduces additional dissipation.
 All Julia \cite{bezanson2017julia} code and instructions required to reproduce these numerical experiments are available in our reproducibility repository \cite{barsukow2025stabilityRepro}.
 We used CairoMakie.jl \cite{danisch2021makie} to create the figures.